 Single sign-on for Office 365

 The StarLeaf Outlook add-in for Office 365 now uses single sign-on.
 This means that users only need to authenticate with their Microsoft email service for the purpose of scheduling meetings using the add-in.
 Previously, you were required to sign into both Microsoft and your StarLeaf account before being able to use the add-in.

 After the upgrade, anyone using the add-in will need to sign in again.
 This is a one-time sign in.

 The email address that you use to sign in to Microsoft must be the same email address that is associated with your StarLeaf account.
 If this is not the case, contact StarLeaf Support.

-For more information about using the scheduling add-in, go to StarLeaf Outlook add-in for Office 365
+For more information about using the scheduling add-in, go to StarLeaf Scheduler for Outlook Office 365

 |Disable user activation emails||When users are added to the Cloud either through the Portal or through an integration such as Okta, the Cloud sends the user an ‘account activation’ email.
 You can now elect to disable the sending of this email and instead inform your users in whatever way you choose.
 To disable the sending of activation emails, in the StarLeaf Portal choose Edit organization > Advanced settings and deselect Automatically notify users added in the Portal, or through an integration, by email|

 You can choose whether individual users will appear in the directory or not.
 By default, every user will appear in the directory.
 To hide a user from the directory, in the StarLeaf Portal:

 |Localization||StarLeaf on iOS is now available in Norwegian.
 For more information about localization, refer to Localization of StarLeaf endpoints, apps, and Portal|